carlosmccosta/effective-parakeet/README.md

 `/zivid_camera/capture`
 > Invoke this service to trigger a capture.
 The capture settings are configured using
-> dynamic_reconfigure, see the section "Dynamic parameters" below.
-When more than 1 frame is enabled
+> [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure), see the section "Dynamic
-> then an HDR capture is performed.
-The resulting point cloud and depth/color images are published
+> parameters" below.
+When more than 1 frame is enabled an HDR capture is performed.
-> as ROS topics.
+> The resulting point cloud and depth/color images are published as ROS topics.

 `/zivid_camera/camera_info`